kytos/python-openflow/README.md

 More versions and other technical documents at: https://www.opennetworking.org/sdn-resources/technical-library

+## Authors

+This is a collaborative project between SPRACE (From São Paulo State University, Unesp) and Caltech (California Institute of Technology).
+For a complete list of authors, please open `AUTHORS.md` file.

 ## Contributing

 If you wanna contribute with this project, please read [CONTRIBUTE.md](CONTRIBUTE.md) and [HACKING.md](HACKING.md) files.

+## License

+This software is under _MIT-License_.
+For more information please read `LICENSE` file.